This wasn’t going to be a “Tip” post but it’s Monday night as I write this, so it’s now becoming this week’s #TipTuesday. Funny how deadlines work! :)

 I believe Mark Polino was the first one to really be an advocate for a SUPERUSER role in GP.
 His position is if you really want a POWERUSER type of role, create one explicitly, then at least users with that role appear on every security report and there’s no second list of users you need to remember have access to everything because of one role.

-This blog post outlines how to actually create a SUPERUSER role manually inside Dynamics GP and it’s a great idea.
+This blog post outlines how to actually create a SUPERUSER role manually (link removed, no longer valid) inside Dynamics GP and it’s a great idea.
 It’s explicitly granting security to every resource in Dynamics GP and then any users assigned to that role will be visible on any and all security reports.

 What does this have to do with Unassigned Security reports?